rlipsc/polymorph/README.md

   let copyFoo = storageFoo[foo.int]
 ```

-You can also update components in one go using instances:
+You can also update whole components using instances:

 ```nim
 foo.update Foo(text: "Hey there", value: 18)